-How Does Alaska Air Group Operate?
+How does Alaska Air Group work?

 What Are the Key Operations Driving Alaska Air Group’s Success?